html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-301/en/index.md

   set: function(value) { }
 });</pre>

 A bit of a hack, but it works.
+The powers that be are also looking at ways to make Shadow DOM private.

 In the end, it's important to remember that while amazingly fantastic, **Shadow DOM wasn't designed to be a security feature**.
 Don't rely on it for